donomii/racketprogs/goStringTable/README.md

 Going from number to string is an array lookup, so almost instant.

-Going from a string to a number requires a lookup in a Patricia (radix tree), which means the time should be roughly log(n), where n is the number of stored strings.
+Going from a string to a number requires a lookup in a Patricia (radix) tree, which means the time should be roughly log(n), where n is the number of stored strings.

 ## Use

-    s := New()
+    s := goStringTable.New()
     n := s.LookupOrCreate("Hello World")
     fmt.Println(s.GetString(n))